 Student enrolls in Assessment relating to Course, and is awarded StudentAssessmentScoreSet

-StudentAssessmentScoreSet is expressed at a summary level as Attainment record, linking back to the Course, and also providing the credits accumulated by the Student towards the Course Credential, as described in Credential / Assessment /Credits
+StudentAssessmentScoreSet is expressed at a summary level as StudentAttainment record, linking back to the Course, and also providing the credits accumulated by the Student towards the Course Credential, as described in Credential / Assessment /Credits

-Attainment documents competence of Student against LearningStandard that has been established through the Assessment, as described in Credential / Assessment /LearningStandard
+StudentAttainment documents competence of Student against LearningStandard that has been established through the Assessment, as described in Credential / Assessment /LearningStandard

-Optional: Attainment accumulates for Student a number of credits towards LearningStandard, as described in Credential /Credits/LearningStandard/ Assessment
+Optional: StudentAttainment accumulates for Student a number of credits towards LearningStandard, as described in Credential /Credits/LearningStandard/ Assessment

 LearningStandard, as described in Credential/ Assessment/LearningStandard/Credits

-At the conclusion of their studies, Student is awarded a Credential for completing the Course (StudentAttainmentAchievement)
+At the conclusion of their studies, Student is awarded a Credential for completing the Course (StudentCredentialAttainment)

-StudentAttainmentAchievement references Classes and Assessments completed as Attainments
+StudentCredentialAttainment references Classes and Assessments completed as StudentAttainments

-StudentAttainmentAchievement references Learning Standards attained
+StudentCredentialAttainment references Learning Standards attained

-StudentAttainmentAchievement references credits accumulated across all Attainments
+StudentCredentialAttainment references credits accumulated across all StudentAttainments

-StudentAttainmentAchievement references credits accumulated per Learning Standard
+StudentCredentialAttainment references credits accumulated per Learning Standard

 Alt 1: Student unenrolls from Course before any applicable census cutoff.
-Student does not receive a StudentAttainmentAchievement.
+Student does not receive a StudentCredentialAttainment.

 Alt 2: Student discontinues enrolment in Course.
-Student receives partial StudentAttainmentAchievement record, with credits that they can transfer on for further study.
+Student receives partial StudentCredentialAttainment record, with credits that they can transfer on for further study.

 Enrolment for Credential: